iAbhishek91/google-cloud/Services/COMPUTE-01-compute_engine.md

 **SUSPENDING**: the instance is being suspended manually.
 Its like sleep. *Use cases: currently not required, but can bring back the instance quickly | you dont mind paying google to preserver the state of ur VM.*.
 **SUSPENDED**: instance is already suspended, resume it or delete it.

 > PRICING for suspended: Preserver the state(state of RAM) of the VMy for u. pay for resource that are still attached to the VM (disk, internal ip, MAC address), ephemeral ext IP address are released.
-But no cost of running the VM.
 > PRICING for terminated: no charge for running the instance, the state of the VM is not preserved. you pay for resource that are still attached to the VM (disk, internal ip, MAC address), ephemeral ext IP address are released.
 But no cost of running the VM.

 [VM lifecycle](https://cloud.google.com/compute/docs/instances/instance-life-cycle)